nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-starccm.md

 <properties
- pageTitle="Eseguire STAR-CCM+ con HPC Pack in VM Linux | Microsoft Azure" description="Distribuire un cluster Microsoft HPC Pack in Azure ed eseguire un processo STAR-CCM+ in più nodi di calcolo Linux su una rete RDMA." services="virtual-machines-linux" documentationCenter="" authors="xpillons"
+ pageTitle="Run STAR-CCM+ with HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an STAR-CCM+ job on multiple Linux compute nodes across an RDMA network." services="virtual-machines-linux" documentationCenter="" authors="xpillons"